 Screw fasteners have been proven to have 2 to 3 times the holding power of nails.
 For maximum holding power, it is recommended that the minimum wood penetration be 1 inch.
-Utilizing screw fasteners with neoprene and metal washers have an excellent quality and are specifically designed for fastening metal roofing panels.
-Screw fasteners can be used on the panels' high rib, particularly for side lap attachment.
-For OSB and plywood 1/2" or less, use #14 x 1-1/2" wood screws.
+Utilizing pancake head screw fasteners have an excellent quality and are specifically designed for fastening clips to the metal roofing panels.
+For OSB and plywood 1/2" or less, use #14 x 1" wood screws.